I’ve been using this management checklist for my WordPress clients for more than 10 years, with various additions, changes and improvements.

 3. Implement Google Search Console

-You need Google verification and validation and you’re all set.
-I could add you also need a Google+ page or business listing, but that enters the marketing area and it’s part of a future article.
+You need Google verification and validation, and you’re all set.
+I could add you also need a Google business profile, but that enters the marketing area, and it’s part of a future article.

 4. Use a CDN (I use Cloudflare, but there are other such as Amazon, StackPath, Akamai).